Crytiqal/ircpugbot/README.md

 mIRC: http://www.mirc.com/
 XChat: http://xchat.org/

+<b>How To:</b>
+- The bot requires php PEAR to be installed with the Net_SmartIRC package.
+- To add a game, check out the games folder and look at the structure of the default files.

 <b>Basic commands:</b>
 To view a list of available commands: <i>!help</i> - This will return a list of available commands.
 To view a list of available games: <i>!create</i> - This will return a list of available games.
 (Feel free to ask for more games to be added)